HuskyDG/huskydg.github.io/vmos/geektool/README.md

 ### SUHide

+> This is not a good hide-root solution but at least we have

-SUHide app is modified version of RootCloak with my custom code that it will prevent apps from detecting su binary.
+SUHide app is modified version of RootCloak with my custom code that it will prevent apps from detecting su binary

-`su` binary will be moved to `/dev/$random_str` and remove `/dev/$random_str` folder from `PATH` variable of chosen apps
+`su` binary will be moved to `/system_root/dev/$random_str` and remove `/dev/$random_str` folder from `PATH` variable of chosen apps

-These thing can also be hidden: Busybox installed to `/dev/$random_str` and Xposed Framework (not sure, except Xposed Installer app)
+These thing can also be hidden: Busybox installed to `/system_roor/dev/$random_str` and Xposed Framework (not sure, except Xposed Installer app)

 ### **Shizuku**